 Australia is one of the few destinations that allows WHV holders to renew their visa for a second or third year.

-If you have worked at least 88 days in a qualifying domain during your first WHV, you qualify for the Second WHV.
-You must work at least 179 days in a qualifying domain during your second WHV to qualify for the Third WHV.
+If you have worked at least 88 days in a qualifying domain during your first WHV, you qualify for the second WHV.
+You must work at least 179 days in a qualifying domain during your second WHV to qualify for the third WHV.

 Qualifying jobs are in high demand, as working holiday makers from around the world try to maximise their time in Australia.